dotnet/designs/accepted/2020/net5/net5.md

 recommendation is much more obvious to both existing customers and new customers.

-### Why are the OS specific flavors not versioned by the OS?
+### ~~Why are the OS specific flavors not versioned by the OS?~~

+*No longer applicable as we decided to allow that.*

 There are a couple of reasons why this isn't desirable:

 1. **It results a combinatorial explosion**.
 A TFM in the form of `net5.0-windows7` would (syntactically) make any combination of .NET and OS possible.
 This raises the question which combinations are supported, which puts us back into having to provide the customer with a decoder ring.

 2. **It can make asset selection ill-defined**.
 Suppose the project is targeting `net7.0-windows10`.
 The package offers `net5.0-windows10.0` and `net6.0-windows7.0`.
 Now neither asset would be better.

 3. **A single version isn't enough**.
 Logically, you need at least two version numbers to support OS targeting: